Asian Markets Mostly Up After US Gains - UrduPoint

 Hong Kong, (APP - UrduPoint / Pakistan Point News - 1st Mar, 2024) Asian markets were largely higher on Friday following Wall Street gains driven by tech rallies and key US inflation data that met investors' expectations.

-While AI optimism helped buoy trading in New York, global markets diverged over questions about when the Fed may begin cutting interest rates.
+While AI optimism helped buoy trading in New York, global markets diverged over questions about when the US Federal Reserve may begin cutting interest rates.

-Fresh personal consumption expenditures (PCE) price index figures helped shore up confidence those long-awaited cuts were likely in the offing this year.
+Fresh personal consumption expenditures (PCE) price index figures helped shore up confidence those long-awaited cuts were likely this year.

-The PCE, the US Federal Reserve's preferred inflation gauge, increased at an annual rate of 2.4 percent in January, down from 2.6 percent in December, the Department of Commerce said.
+The PCE, the Fed's preferred inflation gauge, increased at an annual rate of 2.4 percent in January, down from 2.6 percent in December, the Department of Commerce said.

 A slowing key inflation figure could move the Fed to begin cutting rates sooner rather than later, although reduction expectations have gradually been pushed to later this year due to data showing US inflation remained above the Fed's two percent target.